 6.10.1 to charge interest accruing at a daily rate from the due date until the date payment is made in full at a rate of 4% per annum over the Bank of England Base Rate; and

-6.10.2 where such late payment exceeds 10 Business Days, to suspend any Service to which such late payment relates.
+6.10.2 where such late payment exceeds 10 Business Days, to suspend any Service to which such late payment relates by giving 24 hours notice to the customer.

 6.11 Following receipt of any outstanding payment (plus interest) in full together with a reconnection charge, etiCloud shall use reasonable efforts to recommence the provision of any Service suspended pursuant to clause 6.10.2.